 A good work experience placement has a huge number of benefits and is strongly encouraged for all Sixth Form students.
 Placements can be for one day or longer and can take the form of work shadowing, a simple experience of the work place, or actual work experience.
 Importantly, students are encouraged to seek placements that are relevant and that help individuals with their decision making as they embark on their chosen career paths.

-In exceptional circumstances where a work experience placement is offered at short notice and a lack of time prohibits the completion of the required paperwork, requests will again be reviewed on a case by case basis with reference to the above criteria.
-However, in such circumstances the period of work experience will be considered as an authorised period of absence rather than work experience, and as such the reply slip from the disclaimer letter should be returned to the Sixth Form Team before the absence can be authorised.
+Where a work experience placement is offered at short notice and a lack of time prohibits the completion of the required paperwork the period of work experience will be considered as an authorised period of absence rather than work experience, and as such the reply slip from the disclaimer letter should be returned to the Sixth Form Team before the absence can be authorised.